chastik/WissKI/01_Session/03U_WissKI-Nutshell.md

   </tr>
 </table>

-WissKI is not just a database for exhibitions and collections - it is a semantic data management system and enables researchers to model data semantically als Linked Open Data (LOD) and make it interoperable and FAIR (Findable, Accessible, Interoperable, Reusable)
+WissKI is not just a database for exhibitions and collections - it is a semantic data management system and enables researchers to model data semantically als Linked Open Data (LOD) and make it interoperable and FAIR (Findable, Accessible, Interoperable, Reusable).

 ## WissKI Modules in Drupal 10